 ….why shouldn’t it work in digital advertising?

 We are used to working with wireframes, GUI patterns and their libraries.
 We use these tools to order content and create consistent designs that enable an enjoyable experience without interruption.
 When speaking to a broad audience about the same product we can, however, take it a step further and individualize the experience to even fit niches within the target group or even wacky use cases.
-If the message is as brief as in an advertisement campaign boiling down the information to the bare minimum, to the communication goal of a communication item will be well invested time.
+If the message is as brief as in an advertisement campaign boiling down the information to the bare minimum, the communication goal of a communication item will be well invested time.

-This is especially helpful if there will be a high demand for output of the same or similar media.
+This is especially helpful if there will be a high demand for the output of the same or similar media.
 In our project, this did not only benefit the IA and UI designers but also the copywriters and marketing managers as well as the communication strategists.
 The message was clear and everyone knew what the forms of expressions had to pay into.

 The most important lesson we learnt during this whole experience and reflection is, however, that we as designers can not only learn from other designers but also from any form of creative production.
 Even if the creative field seems to have a completely different output there might be work processes in there somewhere that we as UI designers can also benefit from.
 So we will be keeping our eyes open and who knows, maybe our first question in our next project will be „What would Alvin Ailey do?„.